ibm-cloud-docs/CDN/basic-functions.md

 **Step 3:**

 After completing steps 1 and 2, your CDN's status will be `Deleting`.
-When the delete process is complete, clicking 'Get Status' from the overflow menu again will remove the row from the CDN list.
+When the delete process is complete, click 'Get Status' from the overflow menu again to remove the row from the CDN list.
 If the delete process has not completed, this action will have no effect.